StackVista/stackstate-docs/use/stackstate-ui/perspectives/events_perspective.md

 * Adjust the **Telemetry interval** to increase or decrease the number of events displayed.
 * Adjust the **Topology time** to time travel to the topology available at that point in history.
 Events generated within the selected telemetry interval by topology elements that existed at the topology time will be displayed.
-* Click on a timestamp from the **Event Properties** to jump to this topology time.
+* Click on a timestamp from the **Properties** of an event to jump to this topology time.
 This will update the events list to display events that were generated:
   * by topology elements that existed at that moment in time.
   * within the specified telemetry interval \(this will be adjusted to fit the selected timestamp if required\).